-This is part two of a two part series concerning Ethicon’s concerted effort to judge shop and forum shop in the ETHICON PHYSIOMESH™ medical device lawsuits pending in Federal Court.
-This ethicon mdl scorched earth legal strategy by Johnson and Johnson’s corporate subsidiary is disconcerting, to say the least.
-If you don’ believe this occurred, just read their memorandum they submitted to the Federal Court.
-This ethicon mdl memo reads like a judge shopping and forum shopping manifesto and guide.
-At best this scorched earth is unseemly and disconcerting at worst it is borderline unethical.
-Ethicon’s mesh law firm should spend more resources offering a generous hernia mesh settlement 2018 to surgical mesh victims rather than litigating.
+This is an article about Ethicon’s concerted effort to judge shop and forum shop in the ETHICON PHYSIOMESH™ medical device lawsuits pending in Federal Court.
+Ethicon’s scorched earth legal strategy is disconcerting, to say the least.
+If you are doubtful this judge shopping occurred, just read the memorandum Ethicon submitted to the Federal Court.
+This ethicon memorandum reads like a judge shopping and forum shopping manifesto.
+This scorched earth strategy is at best unseemly and at worst it is borderline unethical.
+Ethicon’s mesh law firm should spend more resources offering a generous hernia mesh settlement 2020 to surgical mesh victims rather than litigating.
 Everyone knows the devastating Physiomesh complications and symptoms caused by hernia mesh.
-See part 1 of 2 of this series here

 Ethicon’s mesh attorneys try to steer clear of Judges in Florida!